Last updated: May 2020

 There is evidence that fluoride and bromide, which are chemically similar to iodide, interfere with iodine metabolism in the body.
 Exposure to bromides can come from pesticides, swimming pool cleaning treatments, and fire retardants commonly used in fabrics and mattresses (CDC, 2018).
 Bromides appear to displace iodine, and it has been proposed (although not confirmed) that they should be considered goitrogens.
 However, it seems that a very large amount of bromide would be required to affect iodine metabolism (Buchberger, Holler, & Winsauer, 1990; Pavelka, 2004

 New research is also pointing to fluoride as a potential issue for individuals with hypothyroidism.
 A recent systematic review concluded that excessive fluoridation of water may be associated with high levels of hypothyroidism (Chaitanya et al., 2018).
 An individual’s iodine status may be an important factor when considering if fluoride is causing any issues.
 One study found that adults with moderate to severe iodine deficiency and high fluoride intake had increased TSH levels (Malin, Riddell, McCague, & Till, 2018).
-Water filters may be a useful intervention for those with hypothyroidism to avoid excess fluoride intake.
+However, an observational study published in 2019 of 293 children between the ages of nine and thirteen found that long-term intake of fluorinated water did not affect their thyroid function (Shaik, Shanbhog, Nadlal, & Tippeswamy, 2019).
+If you are interested in reducing excess fluoride intake, a quality water filter may be useful.

 In São Paulo, Brazil, researchers are studying low-level laser therapy (LLLT) as a cost-effective intervention for patients with Hashimoto’s.
 Other studies have shown that LLLT can assist with autoimmune diseases, regenerate tissues, and increase thyroid hormone levels by stimulating cell function with lasers that are applied to the surface of the body.
 A team of researchers in Brazil recently found that LLLT improved thyroid gland vascularization among forty-three people with Hashimoto’s who underwent levothyroxine replacement; however, more research is needed to determine the duration of the effect (Höfling et al., 2012).